Chrome4/ReadmeGen/mytests/README.md

 This repository is covered under none.

 ## Contributing
-Test
+None

 ## Tests
-Test int
+Test

 ## Questions
-If you have questions, open an issue or contact me at sfwefe.
-You can find more of my work at [kyle](https://github.com/kyle).
+If you have questions open an issue or contact me at Test@gmail.com.
+You can find more of my work at [Chrome](https://github.com/Chrome).